-Water and sewer development requirements for complying
+Water and sewer development requirements for Complying Development Certificates

 Council has the power under Section 64 of the Local Government Act 1993 to apply Developer Charges on development.
 Section 64 contributions are up-front charges levied to recover part of the infrastructure costs incurred in servicing new developments or additions/changes to existing developments and are required from developers under Section 64 of Local Government Act 1993 and Section 306 of Division 5 of Part 2 of Chapter 6 of the Water Management Act 2000.